binbashar/le-ref-architecture-doc/docs/how-it-works/monitoring/notification_escalation.md

     *   www.domain_3.com

     **Note:** a personal account has been set up for this.
-As a recommendation, an new account should be created using an email account that belongs to Veev project.
+As a recommendation, an new account should be created using an email account that belongs to your project.